-ABC Radio Dublin (The Alternative Broadcasting Channel) went to air in Dublin at 9am on November 1st 1981 on 1385kHz from The Ivy Rooms in Dublin’s city centre.
+ABC Radio Dublin (The Alternative Broadcasting Channel) went to air with test transmissions at 9am on November 1st 1981.
+Broadcasting on 217metres (1385kHz), the studio was located in The Ivy Rooms in Dublin’s city centre.

 The station was launched by a group of four former Radio Dublin Channel 2 presenters who had grown disillusioned with the second channel’s status in relation to the main channel and who had departed from Radio Dublin in June 1981.

 Involved in the launch of the station were Bernie Carroll, Mike Doyle, Vincent Hughes & Ray Jackson.

 The first studio consisted of a set of disco decks, a tape deck and microphone.
 The transmitter was situated in the cellar of the hotel with the aerial running up the front of the building, suspended at fifteen feet above the roof and running near 100 feet down the block.

 Graham Talbot and Richie Dee joined the station at launch and programming ran from 7.30pm – 11pm weekdays and 3pm – 11pm at weekends.

 In early 1982 ABC moved to 1359khz due to interference from another station – they continued to announce the original frequency.

 At this stage broadcasting hours had been extended to 3pm – 11pm weekdays and midday to 11pm at weekends.